Monday, August 19, 2019

 Acceptable Uses of Award Money:

 - Transportation costs to and from the event venue

 - Required course materials (e.g., workbooks, DVDs)

 - Meals – including meals in transit to and from the educational event

 - Research expenses

-Grant monies may not be used to cover indirect costs (a percentage of grant money taken by the grantee’s institution to cover perceived overhead)
+Grant monies may not be used to cover indirect costs (For example, a percentage of the grant money/funding taken by the grantee’s institution to cover perceived overhead.)

 Professional Development Award Recipients